Enterprise-CMCS/cmcs-eregulations/cdk-eregs/README.md

 The deployed site Lambda has permission to read only these named resources.
 The GitHub deployment role must also be allowed to read `/eregulations/admin-login-cypress-token` for Cypress tests.

+The site Lambda receives these resource names through custom environment variables:

+- `ADMIN_LOGIN_ENABLED_PARAMETER` defines which SSM parameter controls public admin-login access.
+- `ADMIN_LOGIN_CYPRESS_TOKEN_SECRET` defines which Secrets Manager secret supplies the Cypress bypass token.

+The CDK stack supplies the values shown above by default.
+If the resource names are customized, update the corresponding CDK values and IAM resource permissions together so the Lambda can read the configured resources.

 For local development, `ADMIN_LOGIN_LOCAL_OVERRIDE` defaults to `true`.
 Set it to `false` to exercise the disabled behavior without AWS access.

 ## Best Practices